maurizioorani/TheMagician-IA-Reader/README.md

 ## 📖 How to Use
 Access the App: Open your browser and navigate to the URL provided by Streamlit (commonly http://localhost:8501).

-Input Your Text Data: Use the intuitive interface to paste, type, or upload the text you want to analyze.
+Input Your Text Data: Use the intuitive interface to paste, type, or upload the questions you need to be answered.

-Configure Analysis Settings: Select from various options such as sentiment analysis, keyword extraction, or custom text interpretations.
-The interaction between the Streamlit frontend and the Langchain-powered backend dynamically processes your input.
+Choose if you need 3, 5 or 7 cards for the reading.

-Review the Insights: View detailed analytics and visualizations that reveal themes, sentiments, and other hidden patterns in your text.
+Read the Insights: View detailed analytics and visualizations that reveal the meaning of the extracted cards.

-Iterate and Customize: Experiment with different configurations to refine your analysis as per your project’s needs.

 ## 🤝 Contributing
 Contributions are welcome!
 If you have improvements or new features to add, please: